pyflies/pyflies/README.md

 # pyFlies

-[pyFlies](http://igordejanovic.github.io/pyFlies/) is a Domain-Specific Language (DSL) for experiments specification in psychology and neuroscience.
+[pyFlies](http://igordejanovic.github.io/pyFlies/) is a Domain-Specific Language (DSL) for designing experiments in psychology.
 It is meant to be highly readable and simple to learn.
 A code for various run-time platforms can be generated from the experiment description.

 See the [official documentation](https://pyflies.github.io/pyflies/) for more.

-Click on the image bellow to see an overview video.
+Click on the image bellow to see a short (~3 min) overview video.

 [![pyFlies Overview](https://img.youtube.com/vi/tSFdYYnQmjA/0.jpg)](https://www.youtube.com/watch?v=tSFdYYnQmjA)